RarelyCharlie/rarelycharlie.github.io/_listen/listen06.md

 Listening also means understanding what a member tells you, and demonstrating to the member that you understand.
 Your need to understand might lead you to ask questions if something is not clear.

-What you must never do is ignore or invalidate what a member tells you.
+What you must never do is ignore or invalidate what a member tells you, or change the subject.
+Be particularly careful not to change the subject to yourself or your feelings..

 After the quiz, we'll look more closely at being present in a conversation.